-But despite weeks of wrangling, both allies say they broadly agree on the cuts and have signalled the package will have their blessing next week when troika officials arrive in Athens.
+But despite weeks of wrangling, both allies say they broadly agree on the cuts and have signaled the package will have their blessing next week when troika officials arrive in Athens.

 Far tougher for Samaras to pull off will be incremental structural reforms to make the economy more competitive and efficient, including overhauling its notoriously ineffective tax collection system.

-Greece has notched up some limited progress - deregulation in the trucking industry has pushed fees for licences down to about 2,000 euros each from as high as 180,000 euros previously.
+Greece has notched up some limited progress -- deregulation in the trucking industry has pushed fees for licenses down to about 2,000 euros each from as high as 180,000 euros previously.
 But efforts to open up other tightly guarded professions such as pharmacists have been repeatedly thwarted by powerful lobbies.

 Moves to streamline the public sector, which employs almost a fifth of the country's 4.2-million workforce, are routinely blocked by unions who are quick to strike and point out that Greece's constitution bars firing civil servants.

-The government is also under pressure to show it can push through long-delayed privatisations, which the source close to the troika says is still among Greece's «biggest stumbling blocks».
+The government is also under pressure to show it can push through long-delayed privatizations, which the source close to the troika says is still among Greece's «biggest stumbling blocks».

-"We need a quick win on privatisations,» the government official acknowledged.
+"We need a quick win on privatizations,» the government official acknowledged.

 "When we came to the government, we realized that we don't only have a financial deficit, but also a deficit of credibility, which is much more dangerous, because no-one would talk to us.
 The first step is to regain credibility.»